Bob Hurley: Career

 Hurley began coaching at St. Anthony in 1967.
 The school, run by Felician Sisters, had one of New Jersey's smallest student bodies, most of whom lived below or near the poverty line during the latter portion of Hurley's career.

 Hurley produced over 150 players to Division I basketball programs, all on full scholarships.
 Hurley has coached six first-round NBA draft picks, including his own son, Bobby Hurley.
 Hurley's undefeated 1989 team, which featured Jerry Walker, Hurley's son Bobby, Terry Dehere, and Rodrick Rhodes, was ranked first in the nation by USA Today.
 Three of the players on that team – Bobby Hurley, Dehere and Rhodes – were first-round choices in the NBA draft.
 That team won New Jersey's first Tournament of Champions and amassed 50 straight victories in a two-year span.
 It is generally considered one of the best teams in American history.
 Hurley has also produced a total of six first-round NBA draft picks: his son Bobby, Dehere, Rhodes, David Rivers, Roshown McLeod and Kyle Anderson.

 Hurley's 2003–04 team, also undefeated and ranked second in the nation, is the subject of The Miracle of St. Anthony, a best-selling book by Adrian Wojnarowski.
 The book chronicles how the team marched to an unbeaten season, state title, and number 2 national ranking despite off-the-court crises and not having a single senior graduate to a Division I program.

-Hurley's 2007–08 squad was also undefeated, finishing with 32 wins and no losses and ranked number one in the U.S. even though no starter is taller than 6 feet 6 inches.
+Hurley's 2007–08 squad was also undefeated, finishing with 32 wins and no losses and ranked number one in the U.S. even though no starter was taller than 6 feet 6 inches.
 The team had six seniors who had never won a championship at the high school, something that has never happened to one of Hurley's teams.
 They also won Hurley's 10th Tournament of Champions, winning its state tournament games by an average of more than 27 points per game.
 This is considered one of the greatest basketball teams in modern sports.
 All six of the seniors would eventually receive Division I basketball scholarships, including Mike Rosario (Rutgers; he would later transfer to Florida), Tyshawn Taylor (Kansas), Travon Woodall (Pittsburgh), Jio Fontan (Southern California) and Dominic Cheek (Villanova).
 The Street Stops Here, a 2010 documentary narrated by Harry Lennix, reviewed Hurley's impact on St. Anthony's basketball and captured several compelling moments that season.
 It premiered nationally on PBS on March 31, 2010, and was released on DVD.